JonJagger/cyber-dojo/md/docker-server.md

     $ touch cyberdojo/languages/Lisp-2.3/Dockerfile
     ```
     The first line of this file must name the
-    Docker image you chose to build from in the first step.
+    Docker image you chose to build `FROM` in the first step.
-    Add commands for all the commands needed to install your language
+    Add commands needed to install your language
     prefixed with `RUN`
     ```
     FROM       cyberdojo/build-essential